vacp2p/rfc/content/docs/rfcs/38/README.md

 glacier:query
   :holds (
     :_0 [ rdfs:label "round";
+          a xsd:postitiveInteger; ],
           rdfs:comment """
 The current round of this query

-This starts with zero.
+A value of zero corresponds to the initial round.
 """ ;
-          a xsd:postitiveInteger; ],

     :_1 [ rdfs:label "uri";
           rdfs:comment """
 A unique URI for the proposal.

-It should be possible to examine the proposal by resolving this resource.
+It MAY be possible to examine the proposal by resolving this resource, and its associated URIs.
 """ ;
           a xsd:anyURI ],

     :_2 [ rdfs:label "opinion";
           rdfs:comment """
 The opinion on the proposal